Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 1. User Adaptability; Premiere Pro is extremely intuitive and so, is a great starter software for beginners.
 Once you’ve mastered Premiere Pro the transition to After Effects is much easier.

 2. Premiere Pro offers excellent audio tools.
-Allowing users to add effects, grants access to sound volume levels and so much more.
+Allowing users to add effects, have access to sound volume levels and so much more.
 In this case, After Effects definitely has a lot of catching up to do.

-3. The rendering time on Premiere Pro is a lot more time friendly.
+3. The rendering time on Premiere Pro is a lot more time-friendly.
 After Effects renders vector layers and it also depends on the format you’re rendering your output to.
 But in general, you’ll find Premiere Pro rendering faster in comparison.

 5. Premiere Pro offers its users a wide variety of stock options.
 Making it easier on beginners.
-There are also a lot of Premiere Pro compatible transition packs
+There are also a lot of Premiere Pro-compatible transition packs.

-Adobe Premiere Pro vs. Adobe After Effects: When to use which software?
+When to use which software?

 When to Use Premiere Pro?